qteatime/crochet-docs/docs/_sources/system/ffi/ffi.rst.txt

 The FFI type
 ------------

+.. warning:: Crochet's FFI currently assumes trusted modules, and it'll most likely evolve into an Alien-based layer that allows a more nuanced view of security and permits safe sandboxing at a lower cost.

 Native modules receive a single argument, an ``FFI`` object purposely constructed for that package alone---which ensures that the interaction between the VM and the native module are still bound to the same